department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2022-audit/research/audit-conversation-guide.md

 - **I have started recording**.
 I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?

-## Task goal: Confirm they qualify for the study, learn what they use VA.gov for if at all, and how it's meeting their needs as of now.
+## Task goal: Confirm they qualify for the study, learn what they use VA.gov for if at all, and how it's meeting their needs as of now. - 5 minutes

 Before we look at the website, I'd like to get a little background information from you: